-(1) In any case where the Advisory Board has reported that there is in its opinion Sufficient cause for the detention of a person, the appropriate Government may confirm the detention order and continue the detention of the person concerned for Such period as it thinks fit.
+- Action upon the report of Advisory Board .(1) In any case where the Advisory Board has reported that there is, in its opinion, sufficient cause for the detention of a person, the appropriate Government may confirm the detention order and continue the detention of the person concerned for such period as it thinks fit.

-The maximum period for which any person may he detained in pursuance of any detention order which has been confirmed under Section12, shall be six months from the date of detention:
+- Maximum period of detention .The maximum period for which any person may be detained in pursuance of any detention order which has been confirmed under section 12, shall be six months from the date of detention:

 Provided that nothing contained in this section shall affect the power of the appropriate Government to revoke or modify the detention order at any earlier time.

-(1) Without prejudice to the provisions of Section 21 of the General Clauses Act, 1897, a detention order may, at any time, be revoked or modified
+- Revocation of detention orders .(1) Without prejudice to the provisions of section 21 of the General Clauses Act, 1897 (10 of 1897), a detention order may, at any time, be revoked or modified

-(a) Notwithstanding that the order has been made by an officer of a State Government, by that State Government or by the Central Government;
+(a) notwithstanding that the order has been made by an officer of a State Government, by that State Government or by the Central Government;

-(2) The revocation or expiry of a detention order shall not bar the making of a fresh detention order under Section 3 against the same person in any case where fresh facts have arisen after the date of revocation or expiry on which the Central Government or a State Government or an officer, as the case may be, is satisfied that such an order should be made.
+(2) The revocation or expiry of a detention order shall not bar the making of a fresh detention order under section 3 against the same person in any case where fresh facts have arisen after the date of revocation or expiry on which the Central Government or a State Government or an officer, as the case may be, is satisfied that such an order should be made.

-(1) The appropriate Government may, at any time. direct that any person detained in pursuance of a detention order may be released for any specified period either without conditions or upon such conditions, specified in the direction as that person accepts and may, it any time, cancel his release.
+- Temporary release of persons detained .(1) The appropriate Government may, at any time, direct that any person detained in pursuance of a detention order may be released for any specified period either without conditions or upon such conditions specified in the direction as that person accepts, and may, at any time, cancel his release.

-(3) Any person released under subsection (1) shall Surrender himself at the time and place, and to the authority, specified in the order directing his release or cancelling his release, as the case may be.
+(3) Any person released under sub-section (1) shall surrender himself at the time and place, and to the authority, specified in the order directing his release or cancelling his release, as the case may be.

-(5) If any person released under sub-section (1) fails to fulfil any of the conditions imposed upon him, under the said subsection or in the bond entered into by him, the bond shall be declared to be forfeited and any person bound thereby shall be liable to pay the penalty thereof.
+(5) If any person released under sub-section (1) fails to fulfil any of the conditions imposed upon him under the said sub-section or in the bond entered into by him, the bond shall be declared to be forfeited and any person bound thereby shall be liable to pay the penalty thereof.

-No suit or other legal proceeding shall lie against the Central Government or a State Government and no suit, prosecution or other legal proceeding shall lie against any person, for anything in good faith done or intended to be done in pursuance of this Act.
+- Protection of action taken in good faith .No suit or other legal proceeding shall lie against the Central Government or a State Government, and no suit, prosecution or other legal proceeding shall lie against any person, for anything in good faith done or intended to be done in pursuance of this Act.

-(1) The Prevention of Blackmarketing and Maintenance of supplies of Essential Commodities Ordinance, 1979 (10 of 1979), is hereby repealed.
+- Repeal and saving .(1) The Prevention of Blackmarketing and Maintenance of Supplies of Essential Commodities Ordinance, 1979 (10 of 1979), is hereby repealed.